Skip to main content

 The .datamitsu/ Directory

-When you run datamitsu init, it creates a .datamitsu/ directory at your git root containing symlinks to files inside app install directories:
+When you run datamitsu init, it creates a .datamitsu/ directory at your git root containing symlinks to files inside the install directories of installed apps:

 project-root/